floydpreyes/floydpreyes/README.md

 ### Hi there 👋
+🔭 I’m currently working on Azure DevOps Pipelines and Terraform Landing zone deployments 🌱 I’m currently learning .net core and azure pipelines deployment tasks

+You can reach me at https://www.linkedin.com/in/floydpreyes/
 <!--
 **floydpreyes/floydpreyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.